Smart Water Meters

 • Lower your business’s water footprint.

-Why am I being asked to have a smart meter?
+Why am I being asked to have a smart water meter?

 The current state of the British water infrastructure is far from smart.
 The roll-out of smart meters is part of a broader plan to bring the water network into the 21st century.